National Association of Legislative Information Technology ByLaws and Standing Orders

 b.
 Represent the Association on the NCSL Legislative Staff Coordinating Committee during the term of office;

 c.
-Record the written standing orders of the Association; and
+Review the written standing orders of the Association and suggest any needed changes to the Standing Orders;

 d.
 Such other duties as may be assigned by the Chair.